|Barry Grisez RS

-In cooperation with the City of East Cleveland, the Cleveland Division of Air Quality, the Cuyahoga County Executive’s Office, and the Ohio Environmental Protection Agency, CCBH will participate in the cleanup of the ARCO recycling facility at 1705 Noble Road in East Cleveland.
+In cooperation with the City of East Cleveland, the Cleveland Division of Air Quality, the Cuyahoga County Executive’s Office, and the Ohio Environmental Protection Agency, CCBH participated in the cleanup of the ARCO recycling facility at 1705 Noble Road in East Cleveland.

 CCBH has been a delegated authority of the Ohio Environmental Protection Agency (OEPA) for over twenty years, administering the solid waste and materials management-related programs.
 One of the programs involves the oversight of facilities that process or dispose of construction and demolition debris (C&DD).
 Although the processing, or recycling, facilities are considered excluded from current regulation per Ohio Administrative Code 3745-400-03(C), CCBH staff visit these operations on a regular basis to verify that the facility is being operated in a manner that is protective of health and safety.